 If you would like to hear more of my story on the podcast ‘Women Who Lead,‘ you can listen in here.

-I have called Portland, Oregon my home for almost 30 years.
+I have called Portland, Oregon my home for 30 years.
 I am a Jesus follower and grace receiver and among my favorites are earthy Riojas, bad karaoke, Spanish tapas, backpacking, red lipstick and crosshatching.

 TRAVEL ART KIT: